The Whitten Peer Educator Development Program

 Our eight-hour foundational training series introduces new peer educators to fundamental theories and strategies of peer education.
 For a detailed overview of the curriculum, see OASUS Foundational Peer Educator Training Program.

-For more information, see Spring 2026 Invitation and Registration.*
+For more information, see Fall 2026 Invitation and Registration.*

 *Please note - Students not employed by OASUS must have the approval of their supervisors in order to participate in this paid training.
 Faculty who would like their TAs to participate should contact us at oasus@rice.edu.